 The Group 2 Ribblesdale Stakes is one of only three races at Royal Ascot – alongside the Coronation Stakes, and the Sandringham – that is consigned to three-year-old fillies.
 The race often sees horses that had contested the Epsom Oaks.

 Ascot Gold Cup

 One of the most prestigious races in the calendar, the Gold Cup was established back in 1807 and has become a permanent fixture ever since.
 The most successful horse in the race’s history is the mighty Yeats, who won four straight Gold Cups from 2006.
-This year’s Gold Cup will feature Stradivarius, a horse aiming to emulate Yeats by winning four consecutive Gold Cups.
-Stradivarius is likely to feature prominently when searching for Royal Ascot day 3 tips.
+Last year’s Gold Cup saw star stayer Stradivarius fail to equal Yeat’s record, having previously won the race in 2018, 2019 & 2020.
+The likes of Emily Dickinson and Coltrane are likely to feature prominently in punters bets for Day 3 of Royal Ascot.